 Students will explore the concept and techniques involved in developing and managing events for tourism, cultural, organizations, business and sports.
 Topics include concept and design, feasibility, legal issues, marketing and promotion, financial management and event execution.
 The course draws on case studies and projects to explore the application of each concept.
-Prerequisite: Mc 216 or permission of instructor.
+Prerequisite: Mc 216.